carloscl2001/Naval-Sensor-Simulator/README.md

 ----
-## ⚙️ Sensor Configuration
+## ⚙️ Sensor Configuration (sensors.json)

-You can configure the sensors by editing the sensors.json file.
-Each sensor has the following parameters:
+The simulation parameters are loaded from the sensors.json file.
+This allows for easy and flexible configuration of the sensors without recompiling the code.

 | Field | Description | Example |
 |---|---|---|
 | `name` | Sensor name | "Temperature" |